 If you are still using plastic wrap, never put it in your recycling bin.
 It cannot be recycled because it is a complex plastic made with chemicals that are difficult to remove during recycling.
 It is commonly made out of PVC.
 In marine environments, plastic wrap contributes to a larger plastic pollution crisis.
 Unlike other plastics, scientists are finding that PVC does a great job of picking up bacteria and metals.
 Those contaminated pieces of microplastic then harm the fish that mistake them for food and can die after they have eaten it.
 When it ends up in landfills or incinerators, PVC can release a highly toxic chemical called dioxin, says the World Health Organization.

 To decrease our plastic waste, a reusable product is always a better choice.
-The reusable wraps will save you money, reduce your plastic waste and food waste.
+The reusable wraps will save you money, reduce your plastic and food waste.
 Give the beeswax wraps a try for yourself!